 They say the best defence is a good offence – and this is true here also.
 Proactively upskilling both yourself and your team is vital.
 The challenge we face is that traditional education cycles tend to be slow – curricula take a long time to change and demand for new roles in technology usually outstrips the availability of resources.
 This is where guided learning can play a major part, filling the gaps in skills by cross-training or retraining people who are already skilled in other areas.

 But we shouldn’t be too worried by all this change.
 After all, history teaches us that we’ve been here before.
 The first industrial revolution introduced us to steam, the second to electricity, the third to the digital age and now the fourth is bringing humans into the realm of artificial intelligence, machine-to-machine automation and human-to-machine interfaces.

 In the past, we’ve responded to each evolution in our workplace with investment and new roles, and the changes brought on by AI will be no different.
 There will be new opportunities to train into new roles with new responsibilities that may not be to a person, but instead to a machine.

 Will there be casualties?
 Inevitably.
 But only from those factions who are resistant to change and choose not to evolve along with the rest of the industry.
 And frankly, if you’re afraid of change, then you’re probably in the wrong business.

 Harness the power of disruption and train with Lumify Work.
-View our latest courses or our full course catalogue.
+View our full course catalogue.